The PDSA Animal Wellbeing (PAW) Report is the UK's largest annual assessment of pet wellbeing.

 Over 105,000 pet owners, vets, vet nurses and children surveyed since 2011

-Our findings provide us with evidence-based results, allowing us to look for emerging trends and early indicators of developing welfare issues for pets.
-They allow us to continue to monitor and safeguard the wellbeing of the nation's pets and help us to identify key issues and work with others in the sector to drive positive change for pet welfare across the UK.
+These findings provide evidence-based results, allowing us to identify emerging trends and early indicators of pet welfare issues.
+They enable us to monitor and safeguard the wellbeing of the nation's pets and work with others across the sector to drive positive change.

 Antibiotic Stewardship Report